Cardiovascular Research Training Program

 To provide training for Fellows interested in cardiovascular research.

 The rapid development of new and more precise techniques to examine features of human biology has produced tremendous opportunities for progress in cardiovascular research.
 Unfortunately, at the same time, there has been a continuing decline in the number of physicians choosing a career in biomedical research.
 As a result, the need for well equipped clinical investigators is greater than ever.
-Among research disciplines, advances in genetics, genomics and proteomics have produced particularly powerful new tools to use in clinical and epidemiologic investigation of the etiology, treatment, and prevention of cardiovascular disease.

 Visit our Facebook page: https://www.facebook.com/CvdEpidemiologyTrainingProgram?ref=hl

 Research fellows attend a national conference in Lake Tahoe, California.
 The overall goal of the conference is to enhance the ability of participants to pursue successful careers related to the epidemiology and prevention of cardiovascular disease and the promotion of cardiovascular health through development of competencies related to grant writing, manuscript development, teaching, and clinical and public health practice.
 A select faculty of epidemiologists and biostatisticians and prevention researchers will present discussions, lectures and laboratory and tutorial sessions illustrating basic principles of cardiovascular disease epidemiology and prevention and their applications.

 "The Lake Tahoe conference was a great opportunity to enhance my understanding of cardiovascular epidemiology, the critical appraisal of literature on CV epidemiology, and develop novel ideas for further investigation.
 The conference faculty is amazing.
 There is also a large emphasis on group interactions, including investigational and recreational activities, all in the setting of beautiful Lake Tahoe."